Hadleigh-Schwartz/social-opendatacam/cvat/README.md

   - Note that the steps in this video slightly diverge from the official instructions at https://github.com/openvinotoolkit/cvat.
 The official instructions appear to have some errors, so I recommend sticking to the video.

-### Annotating with CVAT
+### Annotating with CVAT - A Guided Example

 When annotating, your job is to label the objects in the video.
 Specifically, for each notable object in the video, you will draw a rectangle around it and then apply a label indicating its type.
 We will only be annotating people.

 Annotation proceeds frame-by-frame.
 A video is comprised of many frames, and across frames, the positions and characteristcs of objects will change.
 To annotate these objects, we pause the video - stopping it at a specific frame - and annotate everything we see in this "still."
 As you will see in the video, you only need to annotate certain <i>key frames </i>, and CVAT will fill in the blanks!

 Below is a step-by-step guide for using CVAT to annotate videos on your computer (once you have installed it).
-Check out the video here for a demonstration:
+Check out the video here for a demonstration: .

 1. Download Test-Task1.zip.
 Scroll up and click Test-Task1.zip.
 At the next page, click Download.
 2. Open a terminal and enter the following commands, one by one.
 If you need you can refer back to the installation videos for instructions on how to open/use the terminal on your computer depending on its operating system.